 Crohn’s disease patients can choose the best strain depending on which symptoms they most want to control.

 Many states have approved the legal use of medical cannabis for Crohn’s disease as a pain management treatment.
 However, at this time there is not enough research to support a recommended protocol for cannabis use.
 Many of the studies for cannabis use didn’t specify a control in how the cannabis was used to treat Crohn’s disease.

 Crohn’s disease patients have a few options for using cannabis.
 These options include:

 All medical treatments, whether natural or chemical, come with possible side effects.
 The same goes for marijuana and Crohn’s disease.
-Crohn’s disease patients who are considering taking medical marijuana should consider the following side effects and precautions:
+Crohn’s disease patients who are considering taking medical marijuana could experience the following side effects: